SunGreatSage/SunGreatSage/README.md

 👋 Hi, I’m @SunGreatSage

-😄 Currently I am studying for a master's degree in the United States
+😄 I'm currently working on my PhD in Computer Science in the US

 ⚡ I speak: English, Chinese and a little Russian